jaredboice/daniel-san/README.md

 ## Aggregate Functions

-Add the following aggregates array to the reportingConfig options object for computing aggregates (add as many as desired):
+Add the following aggregates array to the reportingConfig options object for computing aggregates:
+(add as many as desired)

 ```javascript
 const reportingConfig = {